geodynamics/best_practices/ZenodoBestPractices.md

 4. **Communities**
 * Please assign the community "Computational Infrastructure for Geodynamics".
 Sometimes you need to type in most of the string before zenodo finds it.
 5. **Funding**
-* If you are FP7 and Horizon 2020, your grant will be available here.
-If not, add funding acknowledgements in *Additional Notes*.
+* Choose from pick list of European and Australian funding agencies and NSF to add funding acknowledgements.
+If your grant is not listed, add it in *Additional Notes*.
-Addition of NSF grants is a feature coming soon!
 6. **Related/alternate identifiers**
 *  Add geodyanmics.org/software/*CodeName* as "references this upload"
 * Add the github repo e.g. https://github.com/geodynamics/aspect/tree/v1.5.0 as "is a supplement to this upload"